harshitpaunikar1/realtime-marketing-decision-engine/.github/project-buildup-history.md

 - Task summary: Spent an hour on Sunday afternoon revisiting the config.
 Found a value that was set wrong from an earlier experiment.
 Fixed and committed.
 - Deliverable: Wrapped it up properly this time.
+## 2024-04-29 - Day 2: Workflow mapping pass

+- Task summary: Used the next day to keep the momentum going for Real-Time Marketing Decision Engine.
+I was still piecing things together, so I focused on trying to map the current manual workflow and list the failure points worth fixing first and wrote down the stuff that looked important.
+At this stage nothing was fully locked, so I kept a rough list of things that looked useful and ignored the rest for now.
+I kept imagining how an actual operator would move through the steps so the project would not feel fake.
+- Deliverable: I wrapped up the day with current-state workflow mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.